sensei100/cover-to-cover/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details
+The application is available as open source under the terms of the MIT License(opensource.org/licenses/MIT).